mcchas/g2h-camera-mods/README.md

 It was harder to find a tool built into the shell that supported raw byte manipulation of these files (the stripped down sed/awk did not, there was no dd).
 Fortunately the included version of hexdump supported an experimental reverse (-R) function that made this possible.
 But with a 2MB binary this takes about 15 seconds.

 There was also an annoying message filling the logs.
-I replaced this call with a NOP to stop it spamming.
+I replaced this call with a NOP instruction (0xf3af8000) to stop it spamming.

 ```bash
 hexdump -vC /tmp/out/camera.1 | sed -e 's/e3 f7 65 ff/f3 af 80 00/' -e 's/6d 69 69 6f 5f 74 61 73  6b 00 00 00/72 74 73 70 5f 74 61 73  6b 00 00 00/' | hexdump -R > /tmp/out/camera